 Nauman history with neon works

 As far back as 1965, Nauman while working on his craft in California, started experimenting with neon in his artwork.
 Many of the artist’s early installations were based on linguistics play and consisted primarily of inversions, alliterations and rhymes.
-A lot of the phrases that the artist used and translated into neon were lyrical and polemical in nature, addressing an array of themes from logical beliefs and state-sponsored events of violence to exploring the role of the artist in today’s modern society.
+Many of the phrases that the artist used and translated into neon were lyrical and polemical in nature, addressing an array of themes from logical beliefs and state-sponsored events of violence to exploring the role of the artist in today’s modern society.

 Art that does not look like art

-In most cases, these figurative components were created to discuss the paradoxes of the human condition, that is, they explored opposite views of death and sex, humor and catastrophe, love and brutality, as well as politically led events such as racism, war, and torture.
+In most cases, these figurative components were created to discuss the paradoxes of the human condition; that is, they explored opposite views of death and sex, humor and catastrophe, love and brutality, as well as politically led events such as racism, war, and torture.